whitslack/libbech32/README.md

 # libbech32
-**Library for Bech32/Bech32m encoding and decoding**
+**Library for Bech32/Bech32m/Blech32/Blech32m encoding/decoding**

-Libbech32 is a C library for encoding and decoding SegWit addresses and arbitrary bit strings in Bech32/Bech32m format.
-It offers three interfaces: a **low-level API** for working with arbitrary bit strings, a **high-level API** for working with SegWit Bitcoin addresses specifically, and a **command-line utility** for Bech32/Bech32m encoding/decoding from `stdin` to `stdout`.
+Libbech32 is a C library for encoding and decoding SegWit addresses and arbitrary bit strings in Bech32/Bech32m/Blech32/Blech32m format.
+It offers three interfaces: a **low-level API** for working with arbitrary bit strings, a **high-level API** for working with SegWit Bitcoin addresses specifically, and a **command-line utility** for Bech32/Bech32m/Blech32/Blech32m encoding/decoding from `stdin` to `stdout`.
 C++ wrappers are optionally provided for both APIs.

 This document gives a general overview.
 Please refer to the auto-generated [Doxygen documentation](https://whitslack.github.io/libbech32/bech32_8h.html) for specific details.

 ## Low-level API

-The low-level API allows encoding/decoding arbitrary bit strings to/from Bech32/Bech32m format.
+The low-level API allows encoding/decoding arbitrary bit strings to/from Bech32/Bech32m/Blech32/Blech32m format.
 Bits are supplied to the encoder, or extracted from the decoder, through function calls that pass a buffer and a bit length.
 In the case that the bit length is not evenly divisible by 8, the bits of the last byte in the buffer are aligned to the least significant bit.
 Successive calls pack/unpack bit strings in the encoding without introducing any padding between segments.

 ### Encoding